sumitasok/sumitasok.github.io/blog/start-stop-aws-rds-with-cloudwatch-apigateway.md

 ```

 This is all it takes to stop a running RDS instance.
-I am assuming that reader has fair bit of knowledge of lambda here.
-If not, I will explain a bit of how to start a Lambda function.
+Lets get started with creating a Lambda function.

 1. Go to Lambda console after logging into AWS console.
 2. Choose your region from top right menu in console.